 that goes into every Multi-Facetted Home package.

-Q. Can you ship my home package to another island?
+Q. Can you ship my home package to any of the Hawaiian islands?

 Q. What about termites?

 A. The U.S. Department of Agriculture (USDA) and other agencies have found that All-heart Redwood and the white Cedar (Port Orford) that we use are two of the most rot- and termite-resistant woods available for home construction.

 The white PO Cedar has been used for many decades for boat building, because of its excellent strength and durability in the elements.
 And All-Heart Redwood is commonly selected for the special demands of outdoor decks and patio furniture for the same reasons.

 The UBC (Uniform building code) indicates that the purpose of treating construction lumber is to bring it up to the termite-resistance that is found naturally in Redwood and Cedar.

 You do not need to treat or tent these woods, as they are naturally repellant to termites.